srideviblogs/srideviblogs.github.io/_posts/2025-09-01-istio-basics.md

 > Kubernetes manages containers.
 > Istio manages how services talk to each other — securely and reliably.

-In the next post, I’ll explain **Istio architecture and the sidecar proxy**, which is the core idea behind how Istio works.
+In the next post, I’ll explain Istio architecture and the sidecar proxy, which is the core idea behind how Istio works.
----

-Kubernetes is the foundation.
-Istio adds control when systems grow.